rachellimjh/SC1015-Project/README.md

 4. Random Forest Model

 ## Conclusion
-* Likelihood of customers participating in the company's campaign can be predicted using clustering
-* Companies can tweak their marketing techniques to cater to families with children, earn below the mean income and spend less
+* Based on the clustering model, companies should use marketing techniques that are able to better target groups of customers that have a family, earn lower than average, and spend less, since this cluster
-* Clustering does improve the accuracy of the data but not significant in terms of predicting response
+* addition of clustering labels as attributes does not seem to improve the accuracy of the prediction
-* ....
+* factors that affects the company’s revenue are the customer’s income, Number of Catalog Purchases made, and the Number of Store Purchases made
+* company can focus on providing a range of products that caters to both lower and higher income groups in order to raise expenditure on both ends
+* regression shows that they can focus on their catalogue and in-store purchases to further boost sales since they affect total expenditure to a greater extent as compared to web purchases

 ## What we learnt